 The mean Relative Sea Level acceleration for Wellington between and is approximately mm/year2.

-The dark blue line in the above chart is the annual observed Relative MSL for the selected period.
-This is given as a height above the pre-1945 Chart Datum.
+The blue line in the above chart is the annual observed Relative MSL for the selected period at Wellington.
+This is given as a height above the pre-1945 Chart Datum (mm).
 The intersecting black line is the linear trendline for the selected period.
 It's gradient is the average annual rate of MSL change who's equation is shown in the legend at the top of the chart.
-The intersecting purple line is the corresponding quadratic or second degree polynomial trendline who's equation is also shown in the legend at the top of the chart.
+The intersecting purple line is the corresponding quadratic or second degree polynomial trendline for the selected period who's equation is also shown in the legend at the top of the chart.
 Hover over each trendline's equation to see it's coefficient of determination R2 value in the tooltip.

-The light blue line is the 1986-2005 IPCC Baseline which is the average mean sea level at Wellington for the period 1986-2005 and is 764 mm above above the pre-1945 Chart Datum.
-This baseline is used by the IPCC as a zero for projections and is also used by the NZ government and councils for planning and decision making.
+The light blue line is the 1995-2014 IPCC Baseline which is the average mean sea level at Wellington for the period 1995-2014 inclusive and is 790 mm above the pre-1945 Chart Datum.
+This baseline is used by the IPCC as a zero for projections and is also used by the NZ Government and Councils for planning and decision making.

 Please note that Mean Sea Level predicted from the facility to project the above trendlines into the future are estimates only.